strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 The simplest `SuccessOrFailureModule` instance one can think of is the following

-{% include_code StringSuccessOrFailureModule lang:scala StringSuccessOrFailureModule.scala %}
+{% include_code JavaOneUniversity2014_StringSuccessOrFailureModule lang:scala JavaOneUniversity2014_StringSuccessOrFailureModule.scala %}

 Traversable polynomial data (and polynomial failing data) usage
 ---------------------------------------------------------------

 The code below defines some examples that make use of the traversable polynomial data (and polynomial failing data) DSL

-{% include_code TraversablePolynomialAndPolynomialFailingUsage lang:scala TraversablePolynomialAndPolynomialFailingUsage.scala %}
+{% include_code JavaOneUniversity2014_TraversablePolynomialAndPolynomialFailingUsage lang:scala JavaOneUniversity2014_TraversablePolynomialAndPolynomialFailingUsage.scala %}

 Given `ZeroOrMore` and `StringSuccessOrFailure` instances it is possible to define

-{% include_code ZeroOrMoreAndStringSuccessOrFailureUsage lang:scala ZeroOrMoreAndStringSuccessOrFailureUsage.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMoreAndStringSuccessOrFailureUsage lang:scala JavaOneUniversity2014_ZeroOrMoreAndStringSuccessOrFailureUsage.scala %}

 and use it as follows

-{% include_code ZeroOrMoreAndStringSuccessOrFailureUsageInApp lang:scala ZeroOrMoreAndStringSuccessOrFailureUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMoreAndStringSuccessOrFailureUsageInApp lang:scala JavaOneUniversity2014_ZeroOrMoreAndStringSuccessOrFailureUsageInApp.scala %}

 Running the examples above would then result in something along the following lines